togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

   </p>
 </figure>

-OMG!
-That's not just an feature request pushed ruluctantly into the "story" pile.
+O.M.G!
+That's not just a feature request pushed ruluctantly into the "story" pile.
 It is an actual for-real user story with a "because" clause and everything!

 This is important because - and let me be clear -**user stories are not tasks**.
 They are a placeholder for a conversation between technical and business people and as such, the proposal sandwiched in between the role and the problem statement is the least important part.
 It is just an illustratory example.

 In this case for example, a conversation might include the very reasonable question:

-> Well...can we just attach a $2 timer to the floor manager's workstation?
+> Can we just attach a dollar-store timer to the floor manager's workstation?

 If we can solve the problem so easily we absolutely should!
 Like there aren't enough actually hard problems to solve that we have to make up new ones.